Mastering Consistency with Prayer

 The best part was when I returned to the bathroom; this lovely girl offered me to borrow some of her makeup to reapply!’

 I re-shared this story because of how much it inspired me in the hope that it will inspire you too.
 For the men out there, perhaps your struggle lies in leaving the comfort of your home to offer your prayers at the Masjid or getting up reluctantly in the middle of a game or something similar.
-Whatever the case, in our anecdote above,
+Whatever the case, in our anecdote above, the beautiful narrator of the above felt temporarily swayed by the pleasure keeping her makeup on would bring her.
+But as soon as she had identified the obstruction and anticipated the temporary nature of this pleasure, she held herself accountable by comparing such fleeting moments with the permanence of Allah’s

 love and reward for her.
 In doing so, she stuck by her guns having reminded herself of her goals and offered her salah as she usually does (consistency!).
 Though only Allah can speak of her reward in the Hereafter, a small taste of sweet contentment (and more makeup) she received.